Incel: "Red pill" and "black pill"

 The metaphor of the "red pill" originates from the movie The Matrix in which the protagonist must choose whether to remain in a world of illusion (taking the blue pill), or to see the world as it really is (taking the red pill).
-In the wider manosphere, an online association of anti-feminist and male supremacist groups that includes incels along with men's rights activists (MRAs), men going their own way (MGTOW) and pick-up artists (PUAs), the "red pill" refers to the belief that male privilege is a feminist myth and that feminism has instead granted women power and privilege over men.
+In the wider manosphere, an online association of anti-feminist and male supremacist groups that includes incels along with men's rights activists (MRAs), men going their own way (MGTOW) and pick-up artists (PUAs), the "red pill" refers to the belief that male privilege is a feminist myth and that contemporary society instead favors women while oppressing men.
 To be "red-pilled" means to awaken to the realization that contemporary society has been engineered by feminists to reduce men's rights, and that men must fight against feminist brainwashing.
 Endorsing these beliefs means that one has "taken the red pill".

-The concept of the "black pill" (Note: The term "black pill" originated on the incel-related blog Omega Virgin Revolt in 2012.) or "blackpill" developed on incel forums as a more nihilistic critique of the "red pill".
-Expanding upon the red pill belief that men are an oppressed group, black pill ideology uses pseudoscientific claims to argue that society has been set up to benefit women and "alpha males" on the basis of physical attractiveness.
+The concept of the "black pill" (Note: The term "black pill" originated on the incel-related blog Omega Virgin Revolt in 2012.) or "blackpill" developed on incel forums as a more nihilistic version of the "red pill".
+Expanding upon the red pill belief that men are an oppressed group, black pill ideology uses pseudoscientific claims to argue that heterosexual dating, and society in general, exist primarily to benefit women and physically attractive men or "alpha males".
+The black pill portrays women as hardwired to find only certain masculine traits attractive.
 Both worldviews portray women as manipulative, superficial, and hypergamous.
 The concept of hypergamy was originally applied to the mating choices of animals, but incels use the term to argue that women seek high-status men in order to increase the social, economic and genetic potential of their offspring.
 Most incels subscribe to the "black pill", believing it is impossible for unattractive men to escape this social hierarchy.
-Incels commonly identify as either "redpilled" or "blackpilled", whereas non-incels who uphold mainstream views about romance and dating are seen as being "bluepilled".
+Incels therefore perceive themselves to be an oppressed minority, despite being mostly white males with some degree of social privilege.
+Incels commonly identify as either "redpilled" or "blackpilled", whereas non-incels who uphold mainstream views about romance and dating ("normies" and "alphas") are seen as being "bluepilled".